lyncode/DSpace/README.md

 **What is?**

-SpringUI is a new DSpace interface that uses the most advanced technologies to fulfill DSpace community wishes, developed byLyncode.
+SpringUI is a new DSpace interface that uses the most advanced technologies to fulfill DSpace community wishes, developed by Lyncode.
 The main targets are:

 * Redesigned & Easy-to-modify UI (with usability studies)
 * Improved integration of statistical information